ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/server-wide/compact-database.markdown

 ## Example I - Compact specific indexes

 The following example shows how to compact only specific indexes.
-Documents are set to be compacted in this example.
+Documents are also set to be compacted.

 {CODE compact_3@ClientApi\Operations\Server\Compact.cs /}

 ## Example II - Compact all indexes

-The following example shows how compact all of the indexes and documents in the database.
+The following example shows how to compact all of the indexes and documents in the database.

 {CODE compact_4@ClientApi\Operations\Server\Compact.cs /}